 This is required for ALL new supervisors.

 Once completed, students CANNOT start working until the Office of Student Financial Aid has authorized the paperwork.
 Students may begin working AFTER the hiring supervisor receives an email notification from Payroll and are visible in ADP, RWU's electronic time-card system.

 - Once employed, you will receive a regular paycheck every two weeks according to the Student Payroll Calendar.

 - Your pay will not automatically go toward your tuition or books.

-- A student will earn a rate of $9.60 per hour, unless they are participating in the Center for Academic Development Tutoring Program, SECCM tutors, or are a Senior Learning Commons Assistant (SLCA).
-Students in the Tutoring programs, or SLCA earn $10.10 per hour
+- A student will earn a rate of $10.50 per hour, unless they are participating in the Center for Academic Development Tutoring Program.
+Students in a tutoring program earn $11.00 per hour.

 - Students may earn up to the amount of their approved FWS award, but must discontinue working in a FWS-funded job once the maximum allotment is reached.

 - Once a student's award limit is reached, hours worked in excess of your award must be paid by your supervisor's department.

 - Both the student and hiring supervisor will be notified via a letter/email if you are approaching your work-study limit.

 - It is the responsibility of both the student and hiring supervisor to ensure that students do not exceed their work-study limit.